 Advantages of MNPC and NPC power semiconductor modules

-MNPC and NPC type semiconductor modules deliver significant advantages when used as as multilevel inverters
+MNPC and NPC semiconductor modules have significant advantages when used as as multilevel inverters:

 - High efficiency